DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Analytical Framework

 \subsection{Consequences of the Structural Difference}

 The difference between two angle variables in~\eqref{eq:sea_motor}--\eqref{eq:sea_output} and one in~\eqref{eq:pea_combined} has two well-established consequences.

-First, the two-mass SEA model can oscillate.
-The motor and load bounce against each other through the spring.
-A position controller that reads only the motor angle cannot suppress this oscillation because it does not observe the load~\cite{Calanca2016}.
+First, the two-mass SEA model can oscillate between motor and load through the spring, and a motor-side position controller cannot suppress this because it does not observe the load~\cite{Calanca2016}.
 The single-mass PEA model cannot oscillate in this way because there is no spring between motor and load~\cite{Grimmer2012}.
 This is confirmed by the disturbance rejection experiment in Section~\ref{sec:exp_disturbance}.